 More information about Hornby Dublo and Hornby gauge "0" can be found at The Hornby Rail Collectors Association web pages.

-My own "Table Top Railway" is shown in the photographs below I do enjoy getting it all out of its boxes and setting it up.
-Although I am currently setting up an 8' x 4' layout on a folding base board.
+My own "Table Top Railway" is shown in the photographs below I do enjoyed getting it all out of its boxes and setting it up.
+Although now I have an 8' x 4' layout on a folding base board.

 Enthusiastic smoke piping Dad and son are from the 1959 Meccano products catalogue.
 Yes its the same illustration transposed as shown looking at the digger on my main Meccano page.

 Above a BR standard class 2-6-4 tank locomotive departs from the station loop, bunker first with a train of suburban coaches.
 The station buildings,signal box and foot bridge are Hornby Dublo , made in the nineteen fifties from die cast aluminium.
 The footbridge is based on a design introduced by the Southern Railway during the nineteen thirties.

 Below the BR standard class 2-6-4 tank locomotive runs around the station loop with an empty freight train bound for the yard.
 Waiting to depart is a three coach train of E.R. stock headed by a 0-6-2 L17 tank loco.
 The bottom picture shows a general view of my table top layout photographs taken in January 2010.

 Below is my current layout on 8' x 4' base board the pictures were taken the first time I had it all set up.
 The loco in the foreground is the post war A4 Sir Nigel Gresley just leaving the station.
 The 8 x 4 baseboard was made to order by Classic Baseboards and folds in half for storage.
 The track pieces are removed across the folding point and held in place by sliding the fishplates across the gap and removing one of the centre rail connections.

 Below is another view of the station and goods yard.
 My collection includes anything post war to the end of the Hornby Dublo three rail system